imapsync/imapsync/README.md

      --f1f2    str1=str2 : Force folder str1 to be synced to str2,
                            --f1f2 overrides --automap and --regextrans2.

-     --subfolder2   str  : Move whole host1 folders hierarchy under this host2 folder  str    .
+     --subfolder2   str  : Syncs the whole host1 folders hierarchy under the host2 folder named str.
-                           It does it by adding two --regextrans2 options before all others.
+                           It does it internally by adding three --regextrans2 options before all others.
                            Add --debug to see what's really going on.

+     --subfolder1   str  : Syncs the host1 folders hierarchy under str to the root hierarchy of host2.
+                           It's the couterpart of a sync done by --subfolder2 when doing it in the reverse order.
+                           Backup/Restore scenario:
+                           Use --subfolder2 str for a backup to the folder str on host2.
+Then use --subfolder1 str for restoring from the folder str, after inverting
+                           host1/host2 user1/user2 values.

      --subscribed        : Transfers subscribed folders.
      --subscribe         : Subscribe to the folders transferred on the